tekknolagi/isdt/lecture-notes/2-vcs.md

 221af3ea4645 ("Detect errors when parsing numbers"), even though that commit came later.

+TODO: resolving merge conflicts

+#### Aside: rewriting history

-If you find it odd that `git revert` creates a new "undo" commit instead of deleting the original commit, you're not alone: new users of Git often look for ways to delete or edit a commit after it's made, assuming that the best way fix mistakes.
-However, Git discourages such an approach in multiple ways:
+If you find it odd that `git revert` creates a new "undo" commit instead of deleting the original commit, you're not alone: new users of Git often seek to delete or edit a commit after it's made, assuming that to be the right way to fix mistakes.
+Although the "right" way to use Git, like any tool, is ultimately up to its user, there are at least two reasons why most collaborative Git workflows only revise existing commits in very specific situations:

-- TODO
+Firstly, Git arguably makes it impossible to edit a commit in the traditional sense.
+Git identifies a commit by its hash, but that hash is derived from the commit's contents: by changing the contents, you change the hash, making the resulting "edited" commit no different from an entirely new commit that just happens to have similar contents to the original.
+To underscore that fact (and match Git's documentation), from now on we'll say that such commits have been "*rewritten*" rather than "edited".

+The ease of rewriting a commit depends on how many places that commit is referenced, both implicitly (e.g. by children, branches, and other copies of the repository) and explicitly (e.g. by commit messages and documentation).
+References by child commits pose the biggest problem, as you can only update children by rewriting them (and all their transitive children) as well!

+So, although it's easy to rewrite a commit immediately after you make it (and, in fact, `git commit --amend` does exactly that), it's difficult and inadvisable to rewrite a commit with a significant number of children, especially in projects with multiple collaborators who each have a copy of the repository.
+There are Git commands, like `git rebase` and the much riskier `git filter-repo`, which do so nonetheless, but you should use those judiciously and only in accordance with what your collaborators on a given project expect.

+Hopefully this illustrates the technical reason why `git revert` creates a new commit instead of rewriting history.
+But there's also a much simpler ergonomic reason why, which is that an accurate history helps us as developers.
+Seeing a commit followed by a revert tells you what's been tried before, why it failed, and what approach (not) to take if you try it again!
+So even if it were easy to edit commits, `git revert` would likely work just the same.

 #### Going back in time